MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 #New in Swift

 So far we have looked at the basics of structs in Swift, all of which are available in Objetive-C as well.
 Now we will dive into the more exciting features.
-In this section we will discuss features that make structs a great replacement of classes in many cases.
+In this section we will discuss features that make structs a great replacement for classes in many cases.

 ##Structs can have custom initializers

-Earlier we mentioned the default *memberwise* initializer which is very similar to initializing structs in Objetive-C. In Swift structs can have custom initializers.
+Earlier we mentioned the default *memberwise* initializer which is very similar to initializing structs in Objetive-C. In Swift, structs can have custom initializers.
 This is a broad topic because adding a custom initializer has a lot of side effects that we will discuss.

 Let's start by adding an initializer.
 We want the user to be able to create a `TodoItem` only providing an `owner` but not a `title`, `content` or a `dueDate`: